jcs/payphone/README.md

 The instruction cards install by unscrewing a very tiny allen bolt in the front of the housing to allow the card to slide up and then back down.

+The replacement handset was wired differently than the handset that came with the phone, which initially caused the mouthpiece not to transmit any audio.
+By touching a AA battery to the wires of the disconnected handset, I was able to figure out which wires went to the earpiece and which to the mouthpiece.
+The handset's red wire is connected to terminal 3, yellow to 4, green to 6, and black to 8.

 ####Mounting

 To mount the phone to my wall, I drilled 3 holes into the brick and secured the backing plate to the wall with masonry anchors.
 The mounting studs hand-screwed into the back of the phone which allowed the phone to easily hang on the backplate, aligning the 12 holes in the back of the phone to the 1/4x20 threaded holes in the backplate.